 In restricted parking spaces, check the time limits whenever you park your car – the time limits are displayed on blue P signs.
 Whenever you’re parking in Masterton, please remember:

-- Please always check, read and obey parking signs.
+- To read and follow parking signs.

-- Always follow directions on meters.
+- Always follow the directions on meters.

-- Posting a cheque to:
+Post a cheque to: